-- To add more air into the tank, you should use a hand pump rather than an electric pump.
-Using an electric air pump can cause the tank to blow.
+- To add more air into the tank, use a hand pump rather than an electric pump.
+Using an electric air pump could cause the tank to blow.

 - Attach the tank to your cold water line.
-It should fit right into where you installed your T fitting or saddle valve.
+It should fit where you installed your T fitting or saddle valve.

 Replacing an Old Tank

-If you find yourself in a situation where you need to replace your existing expansion tank, here’s what you should do (3):
+If you find yourself needing to replace your existing expansion tank, here’s what to do (3):

-- Locate your old tank: They’re usually found right next to your water heater.
+- Locate your old tank: They are usually found right next to your water heater.

-- Record your old tank’s measurements and information: You’ll need the dimensions and connections to make sure you buy the right size.
+- Record your old tank’s measurements and information: You will need the dimensions and connections to make sure you buy the right replacement.

 - Find your desired expansion tank.

-- Turn off your power and water supply: You can do this by closing the shut-off valve.
-You’ll need to give your water heater around an hour to cool down.
+- Turn off your power and water supplies: You can do this by closing the shut-off valve.
+You will need to give your water heater about an hour to cool down.

 - Drain the water from your water heater: Open the bleeder valve and let the water drain into a bucket.